 - LEARN – Ask the organizations you support to show you the evidence and also search for evidence by yourself: Strong organizations are strong because they are committed to delivering on outcomes and will be able to explain to you the research they do to understand their effectiveness.
 Not every nonprofit can or should invest in costly evaluation research but every one of them should be able to explain to you the connection between the work they are doing and the evidence that their work will lead to impact (if they do it well).
 Then, they should be able to show you that they measure the quality of their own work.

 - CONNECT – Join a Giving Circle: If you have some time and want to learn about philanthropy while giving, consider joining a giving circle or collaborative.
 This is a great way to meet others who care about the same things or places you do, while also learning together.
 You can find many great giving circles by searching our site.

 There are many examples of things that have been scaled without evidence, but DARE has become the poster-child, for a good reason.
-Follow three simple steps when guiding your journey: Learn – Take Action – Connect, and you will avoid organizations that like D.A.R.E. were created with a noble goal but failed to deliver on the promise.
+Follow three simple steps when guiding your journey: Learn – Connect- Take Action, and you will avoid organizations that like D.A.R.E. were created with a noble goal but failed to deliver on the promise.

-Stephanie Fuerstner Gillis is a Strategy Advisor for Giving Compass and Senior Advisor for the Impact Driven Philanthropy Initiative at the Raikes Foundation
+Original contribution by Stephanie Fuerstner Gillis, Strategy Advisor for Giving Compass and Senior Advisor for the Impact-Driven Philanthropy Initiative at the Raikes Foundation.